Baron-von-Riedesel/DOS32pae/Readme.txt

   a) Overview

    The 32-bit binary runs in ring 0, 32-bit protected mode with PAE paging enabled.
-PAE paging is not compatible with legacy 32-bit paging, hence Dos32pae won't run as VCPI client within V86-monitors like (J)EMM386!
-  Also, since it's no DPMI ( although somewhat DPMI-like ), the binary won't run in DOS-Boxes - it needs plain DOS!
+Since it's no DPMI ( although somewhat DPMI-like ), the binary won't run in DOS-Boxes - it needs plain DOS!

   b) DPMI API